lawrencegripper/azure-aks-terraform/Readme.md

 ## Notes/FAQ

 1. Why haven't you used `modules` to organize the template?
-We'd suggest using them but to keep things simple and easy readable for those new to terraform we haven't included them.
+We'd suggest using them but to keep things simple, and easy readable for those new to Terraform, we haven't included them.

+2. I receive the error `Error: kubernetes_daemonset.container_agent: Provider doesn't support resource: kubernetes_daemonset`: Delete the `.terraform` folder from the directory then make sure you have downloaded the community edition of the kubernetes provider and it is named correctly stored in the current directory.

+3. I receive the error `* provider.azurerm: No valid (unexpired) Azure CLI Auth Tokens found.
+Please run az login.`: Run any `az` command which talks to Azure and it will update the token.
+For example run `az group list` then retry the Terraform command.